SongGithub/personal-infra/README.md

 Operator needs to:
 - create a hostzone `sinatra.midu.click.` at their AWS Route53.
 - Apply for hostzone delegation.
 Send the 4 name servers' address to adminstrator of `midu.click.` to create a NS record in the hostzone
-- Wait until the NS record is ready in `midu.click.`. run `dig sinatra.midu.click` should resolve to name servers of current hostzone.
+- Wait until the NS record is ready in `midu.click.`.
+Run `dig sinatra.midu.click` should resolve to name servers of current hostzone.
--
+- run `bin/deploy_cfn dns dev`.
+This will create a CNAME record pointing to ELB DNS.

+## TLS cert setup

+It is designed to use ACM to provision TLS certificate which to be hosted on the ELB.
+There are 3 steps to do so:
+- apply ACM cert with DNS validate method. running script `bin/create_dns_with_cert` will ensure a required temporary CNAME record to be created for DNS validateion purpose, and deleted after it is finished.